ERNI-Academy/starterkit-mobile-application-flutter/docs/core/Environments.md

 A specific `.json` file per environment is passed to Flutter's build arguments as [Dart defines](https://dartcode.org/docs/using-dart-define-in-flutter/).
 Checkout our `.vscode/launch.json` file to see how we pass the environment file to the build arguments.

-Below is a sample of a secret file for the development environment:
+Below are sample values of a secret file for the development environment:

 ```json
 {